-In accordance with the suggestion of the minister of ultramar, (i. e., of the Spanish transmarine possessions,) with the approval of the council of ministers, I decree as
+In accordance with the suggestion of the minister of ultramar, (i. e., of the Spanish transmarine possessions,) with the approval of the council of ministers, I decree as follows:

 ARTICLE I. The public and private exercise of the religion which they may profess is guaranteed to all inhabitants of the Spanish Antilles, without any limitations, save the universal rules of propriety and law.
 ART.
-H. The obtainment and discharge of all public functions, as well as the acquisition and exercise of civil and political rights, are independent of creeds.
+II.
+The obtainment and discharge of all public functions, as well as the acquisition and exercise of civil and political rights, are independent of creeds.
+Arr.

-ART.
 III.
 The government will give due notice to the Cortes of the present decree.
+Done at Madrid, September 26, 1869.